top of page

 My own healing journey was anything but straightforward.
 Learning to discern what is useful and true took me years... and years.
 I spent a lot of time frustrated, wasted a lot of time and money, and explored just about every healing modality out there.
 But on the upside, I learned a lot.

-Although my journey began with a genuine love for science, in my own experience, real and lasting healing came when I learned to let the process unfold, instead of trying to control or fix everything.
-I learned that my physical body, inner view, emotional health, and spiritual being are inter-relational and inseparable, and that affecting one dimension of healing, affects everything else.
-In my own journey, I found that most of my physical symptoms resolved through the process of healing wounds held on non-physical levels.
-The themes of my own inner healing work have revolved around learning to embrace my own eccentricities and "bad parts," processing the layers of acquired trauma and emotional content from the past by feeling my feelings rather than suppressing them, and slowly resolving the energetic blocks standing in the way of my physical vitality and ability to feel in the flow with my own life.
+Some of the themes of my own inner healing work have revolved around learning to embrace my own eccentricities and "bad parts," processing the layers of acquired trauma and emotional content from the past by feeling my feelings rather than suppressing them, and slowly resolving the energetic blocks standing in the way of my physical vitality and ability to feel in the flow with my own life.
 Your journey may look similar or very different from mine.
-Some people find that their process works differently, in that the resolution of physical symptoms results in an improvement in their mental-emotional state.
+Some people find that their process works differently, in that the resolution of physical symptoms results in an improvement in their mental-emotional-spiritual state.
 Since everything is interconnected, there are multiple possibilities for how the healing process can unfold.

 Image by Robert Anasch